Neural Network vs. Machine Learning Guide to Master AI Concepts Faster

 Machine learning is everywhere, and here are some of the glimpses of it:

-• Recommendation Systems: Netflix or Amazon uses ML to analyze your past behavior and recommend movies, products, or shows.
+Netflix or Amazon uses machine learning (ML) to analyze your past behavior and recommend movies, products, or shows.

-• Autonomous Vehicles: Self-driving cars rely heavily on ML to interpret sensor data and make real-time decisions.
+Self-driving cars rely heavily on machine learning (ML) to interpret sensor data and make real-time decisions.

 Neural networks are an advanced subset of machine learning, often at the heart of deep learning models.
 While traditional ML algorithms rely on statistical methods, neural networks mimic how our brains process information.